KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/reps.md

 # REPS (Regional Ensemble Prediction System)

 ## What this model is
-The Regional Ensemble Prediction System (REPS) is Canada’s **regional ensemble weather forecast system**, designed to quantify forecast uncertainty at regional scales.
+The Regional Ensemble Prediction System (REPS) is Canada’s **regional ensemble weather forecast system**, designed to produce probabilistic forecasts and quantify uncertainty at regional scales.

-REPS produces multiple forecasts with perturbed initial conditions to provide probabilistic guidance for short- to medium-range weather forecasting over Canada.
+It generates multiple forecast scenarios to represent the uncertainty inherent in short-range weather prediction.

 ---

 ## Who runs it
-- **Organization:** : Environment and Climate Change Canada
+- **Organization:** Environment and Climate Change Canada
 - **Country / region:** Canada

 ---

 ## What area it covers
-- **Coverage:** Canada and surrounding regions
+- **Coverage:** Canada and the United States (regional North American domain)

 ---